sameer2800/All-damn-useful-codes/README.md

 	complexity of each query is log n * log m. where n= rows and m = columns.

+##Set inclusion and Exclusion :

+	this solution is useful when we deal with all the subsets present in an array. there are 2^n subsets.

+	we can generate subsets only when n is smaller . range of n :  n < 20 .

 ## nCr with mod :

 	calculates  nCr with modulo mod.